Groum/ControlerServicesDemoByGroum/README.md

-# TechWishAssesment-
+# Demo of using controlers Ser-
-This Java Spring Boot application is a coding assessment requested by Takewish.
+This Java Spring Boot application demonstrates implementation of Controllers services and JPA.
+It also includes embedded Swagger to do API Tests
 It includes REST endpoints to calculate monthly reward points for users based on their Purchase.

-The application utilizes an embedded H2 database and includes a method to populate the database with monthly payments for three users.
+The application utilizes an embedded H2 database for testing purposes and includes a method to populate the database with monthly payments for three users.

 When the API is called with the specified month and user ID,